cfengine/documentation/guide/special-topics/orchestration.markdown

 # The social contract

 Social contracts lie at the heart of all human and computer organizations.
-For computers these contracts may be as simple as `access control settings', nonetheless there are human politics behind them.
+For computers these contracts may be as simple as "access control settings", nonetheless there are human politics behind them.
 Most enterprises struggle more with their internal sociology (or politics) than with their technological solutions.